LearnWeb3DAO/Senior-Track/L6-Delegate-Call.md

 Now when setNum gets called within `Good.sol` it will delegate the call to `Attack.sol` because the address of `helper` contract has been overwritten.

-The `setNum` within `Attack.sol` gets executed which sets the `owner` to `msg.sender` which in this case is `Attack.sol` itself because it was the original caller of the `delegatecall` and because owner is at `Slot 1` of `Attack.sol`, the `Slot 1` of `Good.sol` will be overwriten which is its `owner`.
+The `setNum` within `Attack.sol` gets executed which sets the `owner` to `msg.sender` which in this case is `Attack.sol` itself because it was the original caller of the `delegatecall` and because owner is at `Slot 1` of `Attack.sol`, the `Slot 1` of `Good.sol` will be overwritten which is its `owner`.

 Boom the attacker was able to change the `owner` of `Good.sol` 👀 🔥

 ### Writing the Test

-Lets try actually executing this attack using code.
+Let's try actually executing this attack using code.
 We will utilize Hardhat Tests to demonstrate the functionality.

 Inside the `test` folder create a new file named `attack.js` and add the following lines of code